burningdevil/test/README.md

 -->

-# <!-- Begin: Full Name -->Common name of repo (for example say "Library Server" not "web-dossier")<!-- End: Full Name -->
+# <!-- Begin: Full Name -->MicroStrategy Workstation Custom Application Plugin<!-- End: Full Name -->

 ## Summary

 ### Purpose

 <!-- Begin: Purpose -->

-_What does the material in this repository actually do?_
+This is the Workstation Plugin for Custom Applications Feature.
+Used to manage the custom application objects.
 <!-- End: Purpose -->

 ### How, if at all, do we ship the code in this repository